awsdocs/aws-codebuild-user-guide/doc_source/change-project.md

 1. To change information about environment variables you want builds to use, in **Additional configuration**, for **Environment variables**, change the values for **Name**, **Value**, and **Type**\.
 Use **Add row** to add an environment variable\.
 Choose the delete \(**X**\) button next to an environment variable you no longer want to use\.

-   Others can see environment variables by using the AWS CodeBuild console and the AWS CLI\.
+   Others can see environment variables by using the CodeBuild console and the AWS CLI\.
 If you have no concerns about the visibility of your environment variable, set the **Name** and **Value** fields, and then set **Type** to **Plaintext**\.

    We recommend that you store an environment variable with a sensitive value, such as an AWS access key ID, an AWS secret access key, or a password as a parameter in Amazon EC2 Systems Manager Parameter Store\.
 For **Type**, choose **Parameter Store**\.
-For **Name**, enter an identifier for AWS CodeBuild to reference\.
+For **Name**, enter an identifier for CodeBuild to reference\.
 For **Value**, enter the parameter's name as stored in Amazon EC2 Systems Manager Parameter Store\.
 Using a parameter named `/CodeBuild/dockerLoginPassword` as an example, for **Type** choose **Parameter Store**\.
 For **Name**, enter `LOGIN_PASSWORD`\.
 For **Value**, enter `/CodeBuild/dockerLoginPassword`\.
 **Important**
 We recommend that you store parameters in Amazon EC2 Systems Manager Parameter Store with parameter names that start with `/CodeBuild/` \(for example, `/CodeBuild/dockerLoginPassword`\)\.
-You can use the AWS CodeBuild console to create a parameter in Amazon EC2 Systems Manager\.
+You can use the CodeBuild console to create a parameter in Amazon EC2 Systems Manager\.
 Choose **Create a parameter**, and then follow the instructions\. \(In that dialog box, for **KMS key**, you can optionally specify the ARN of an AWS KMS key in your account\.
-Amazon EC2 Systems Manager uses this key to encrypt the parameter's value during storage and decrypt during retrieval\.\) If you use the AWS CodeBuild console to create a parameter, the console starts the parameter name with `/CodeBuild/` as it is being stored\.
+Amazon EC2 Systems Manager uses this key to encrypt the parameter's value during storage and decrypt during retrieval\.\) If you use the CodeBuild console to create a parameter, the console starts the parameter name with `/CodeBuild/` as it is being stored\.
 For more information, see [Systems Manager Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-paramstore.html) and [Systems Manager Parameter Store Console Walkthrough](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-paramstore-walk.html#sysman-paramstore-console) in the *Amazon EC2 Systems Manager User Guide*\.
 If your build project refers to parameters stored in Amazon EC2 Systems Manager Parameter Store, the build project's service role must allow the `ssm:GetParameters` action\.
-If you chose **Create a service role in your account** earlier, then AWS CodeBuild includes this action in the default service role for your build project automatically\.
+If you chose **Create a service role in your account** earlier, then CodeBuild includes this action in the default service role for your build project automatically\.
 However, if you chose **Choose an existing service role from your account**, then you must include this action to your service role separately\.
 If your build project refers to parameters stored in Amazon EC2 Systems Manager Parameter Store with parameter names that do not start with `/CodeBuild/`, and you chose **Create a service role in your account**, then you must update that service role to allow access to parameter names that do not start with `/CodeBuild/`\.
 This is because that service role allows access only to parameter names that start with `/CodeBuild/`\.
 Environment variables you set replace existing environment variables\.
 For example, if the Docker image already contains an environment variable named `MY_VAR` with a value of `my_value`, and you set an environment variable named `MY_VAR` with a value of `other_value`, then `my_value` is replaced by `other_value`\.
 Similarly, if the Docker image already contains an environment variable named `PATH` with a value of `/usr/local/sbin:/usr/local/bin`, and you set an environment variable named `PATH` with a value of `$PATH:/usr/share/ant/bin`, then `/usr/local/sbin:/usr/local/bin` is replaced by the literal value `$PATH:/usr/share/ant/bin`\.
 Do not set any environment variable with a name that begins with `CODEBUILD_`\.
 This prefix is reserved for internal use\.